XYoung1201/HOG/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=XYoung1201/HOG&type=Timeline)](https://star-history.com/#XYoung1201/HOG&Timeline)

 # HOG (Hotkey Operated Gear)
+The Chinese version of the README instructions is located after the English version of the README.
+中文版README说明在英文版README后面

 HOG (Hotkey Operated Gear) is a C++ based program that interacts with the Windows clipboard, allowing you to define custom key combinations and assign various actions to them.
 It runs in the background and listens for specific key sequences to execute corresponding actions.
 Here are its features and advantages: